Duimon/Duimon-Mega-Bezel/guides/Params_02_Community_Derived_Params.md

 #reference "../../../../shaders_slang/bezel/Mega_Bezel/Presets/Base_CRT_Presets/MBZ__3__STD__GDV.slangp"
 ```

 Make note of this base preset for use later.
-For other community presets the process is the same, but you may need to follow more that one consecutive reference before finding the base preset.
+For other community presets the process is the same, but you may need to follow consecutive references before finding the base preset.

 ---